Everyone has a story arc — the life we show, and the motivations we don’t. Secret dreams. Emotional debts. Celebrated wins and unnoticed moments.

 It’s time to move on to the next project, which I’m excited about.
 I have three ideas and plan to pick one tonight while watching NHL playoffs and sipping a celebratory marg.
 Mmm.

-This one was suggested by my running girls, Laurie and Michelle.
-Every step, stride and mile - grateful for the friends who know about my two #stupidhobbies.
+This piece was inspired by my running friends, Laurie and Michelle.
+Every step, every stride, and every mile, I’m grateful for the friends who truly understand my two #stupidhobbies: sewing stockings and running.

-This stocking is our home, with the kinds of trees we have and all of our own bikes, and our regular mailbox.
+This stocking is a portrait of our home — the kinds of trees that line our street, our actual bikes, and even our regular old mailbox.

 At the Bead Show last year, I found these cool poly-beads from a local artist.
 You can see them here.
 There are four irregularly shaped ones.
 It seemed fun to build around them, so this happened.
 This design was a struggle with many creative blocks.
 Now that it's done, I like it!